‘Graffiti is the font of capitalism.’

 2010-2011, I was signed off work for best part of a year after struggling for some time with difficulties related to my mental health.
-Atos assessments, therapy, self-harm, isolation … being signed off made me feel worse; being creative helped get me through it.
-I printed a selection of poems painted on plasterboard and fly-posted around the streets of Exeter, Plymouth and Bristol (an idea inspired by my DJing days and the old mug’s game of fly-posing for gigs).
-I then re-visited each location to see how people had interacted with the work – tearing, removing, defacing etc. This led to the idea of cutting up and reforming my poems, which I painted onto a mixture of wood and glass then placed around various urban, rural and coastal locations.
-A process of revealing, destruction and renewal that somehow seemed to capture what I was experiencing at the time.
+Atos assessments, therapy and eventually medication: being signed off made me feel worse; being creative helped get me through it.
+I printed a selection of poems painted on plasterboard and fly-posted around the streets of Exeter, Plymouth and Bristol (an idea inspired by my DJing days and the old mug’s game of fly-posting for gigs).
+I then re-visited each location to see how people had interacted with the images – tearing, removing, defacing etc. This led to the idea of cutting up and reforming my poems, which I painted onto a mixture of wood and glass then placed around various urban, rural and coastal locations … a process of revealing, destruction and renewal that somehow seemed to capture what I was experiencing at the time.
 This would lead to breaking new ground (in more ways than one) with work developed in my Tudor Street studio.